 Colin was born and brought up on the Hawaiian islands and has been farming Cacao since 2007.
 He has been working with Kazemaru since 2013 helping to set up and run the cacao farm.
 Colin also has his own cacao farm and between the two of them, they aim to grow 2000 trees in the next couple of years.
 He often lectures on the topic and is very passionate about the development of Hawaiian cacao.
 He loves what he does and is very knowledgeable about his work.
 As the cacao development is new to Hawai’i, they are both very excited about the direction it is taking and are working very hard to establish a name for Hawaiian chocolate on the global market.
 Colin is currently doing research in cacao at the University of Hawai’i, focusing on improving post-harvest practices, including fermentation and drying.
 We are very fortunate and grateful to have him with us.Colin Hart

-Chocolate had a magic ambience for me since I was a child and during my teenage years my mum said chocolate is good for a lovesick or broken heart.
-My father was an expert and a teacher in the benefits of Japanese green tea, which initially was reserved only for the Zen monks and the nobility in ancient Japan.
-Through studying about tea I became aware that similarly, cacao drinks were initially only reserved for the Native American Chiefs.
-Chocolate seemed so potent in making us stronger and happier.
+Chocolate had a magic ambience for me since childhood and as a teen my mum said chocolate is good for mending a lovesick or broken heart.
+My father was an expert teacher in the benefits of Japanese green tea, which initially was reserved for Zen monks and nobility in ancient Japan.
+As Chocolate was initially reserved for Native American Chiefs such exclusive use indicate potential for a healthy and happy body and mind.